nicsig/config/.config/mpv/scripts/README/interSubs.md

 ## How to translate a whole sentence?

-I think that's what the `f_deepl_translation` function is for.
+That's what the `f_deepl_translation` function is for.

 However, at the moment, it doesn't work:

     {'jsonrpc': '2.0', 'error': {'message': 'Too many requests.', 'code': 1042901}}

-It may be due to our IP being blacklisted by [deepl.com](https://www.deepl.com/translator).
+It may be due to our AS being blacklisted by [deepl.com](https://www.deepl.com/translator).

 Or maybe you need to subscribe to a pro account: